-2.6.4.8 Rounding
+2.6.5.11 Rounding

-Expenditure variables on the 2001 other medical file have been rounded to the nearest penny.
-Person-level expenditure information released on the MEPS 2001 Person-Level Expenditure File will be rounded to the nearest dollar.
-It should be noted that using the MEPS event files to create person-level totals will yield slightly different totals than those found on the person-level expenditure file.
+Expenditure variables have been rounded to the nearest penny.
+Person-level expenditure information released on the MEPS 2001 Person-Level Use and Expenditure File were rounded to the nearest dollar.
+It should be noted that using the MEPS 2001 event files to create person-level totals will yield slightly different totals than those found on the person-level expenditure file.
 These differences are due to rounding only.
-Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure file for that source of payment.
+Moreover, in some instances, the number of persons having expenditures on the MEPS 2001 event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure file for that source of payment.
 This difference is also an artifact of rounding only.
-Please see the MEPS 2001 Appendix File, HC-059I, for details on rounding differences.
+Please see the MEPS 2001 Appendix File, HC-059I, for details on such rounding differences.